-PHILADELPHIA — The City of Philadelphia today released information for visitors and residents regarding the 2019 Made in America Music Festival.
-Made in America is an exciting, two-day music event held during Labor Day weekend.
-Now in its eighth year, the event will be produced by Roc Nation and DPS on the Benjamin Franklin Parkway.
+PHILADELPHIA – The City of Philadelphia today released information for visitors and residents regarding the 2022 Made in America Music Festival.
+Made in America is an exciting, two-day music event held during Labor Day weekend, produced by Roc Nation and DPS on the Benjamin Franklin Parkway.
 Every year, the festival features Cause Village, a dedicated hub for social action celebrating over 30 local and national organizations including ACCT Philly, BEAM, Covenant House Philadelphia, HeadCount, Philadelphia Works, REFORM Alliance, and Share Food Program, just to name a few.

-The 2019 Made in America artists will perform on four stages along the Parkway on Saturday, August 31 and Sunday, September 1.
-Doors will open each day at noon, with performances scheduled to begin at 1:00 p.m.
-Performances are expected to run until approximately midnight on Saturday and 11:30 p.m. on Sunday.
+Festival Activities & Information: The 2022 Made in America artists will perform on multiple stages along Benjamin Franklin Parkway on Saturday, September 3 and Sunday, September 4.
+Doors will open each day at noon, with performances scheduled to begin at 1 p.m.
+Performances are expected to run until approximately midnight on Saturday and 11 p.m. on Sunday.
 For tickets, lineup and general information about the Made in America Festival, visit madeinamericafest.com.
 For performance details, festival updates, and the latest information, download the 2022 Made in America Festival app (available for iOS and Android).

-Delays can be expected during the course of event construction set-up and on festival days.
-Motorists are advised to avoid the area by using alternate routes, and allow for extra driving time in the areas near these festivities before and during Labor Day weekend.
-Double-parking—which creates congestion, limits traffic flow and is illegal—should also be avoided.
+Delays can be expected during the course of event construction and on festival days.
+Motorists are advised to avoid the area by using alternate routes and allow for extra driving time in the areas near these festivities before and during Labor Day weekend.
+Double-parking—which creates congestion, limits traffic flow, and is illegal—should also be avoided.

 - CLOSED: Outer lanes of Benjamin Franklin Parkway, between 20th Street and Eakins Oval